dovecot/documentation/source/admin_manual/virtualised_architecture.rst

 concurrent connections of a sample use case.

 ========================== ============= =============== ==================
-   3 layer architecture      Instances       CPU Cores       Total cores
+   2 layer architecture      Instances       CPU Cores       Total cores
 ========================== ============= =============== ==================
  Proxy                          3             4                12
- Director                       3             4                12
  Backend                        8             8                64
- Total                         14            16                88
+ Total                         11            12                76
 ========================== ============= =============== ==================

 No over commitment of resources